JTBD Analysis, What It Is and How to Do It

 By just looking at it, you might see why exactly JTBD analysis is the most powerful technique today that drives discovery and innovation globally better than anything else.

-The product knows exactly who is the customer, and user, what features to design and to build, and how they will be used.
+The product knows exactly who is the customer, and a user, what features to design and to build, and how they will be used.

 Sales know who are main champions and how to talk to prospects better.

-Executives, startup founders, and investors get higher ROI with the lowest risks, know the market size, and growth rate, and have proof of payments, usage, demand, and what action to take with confidence before a solution even exists.
+Executives, startup founders, and investors get a higher ROI with the lowest risks, know the market size, and growth rate, and have proof of payments, usage, demand, and what action to take with confidence before a solution even exists.

 Innovation is not random, chaos or luck.
 Building products quickly and seeing what happens yields lower results and costs too much.